Atlantis: Hymns for Disco

 Atlantis: Hymns for Disco is the third studio album by hip-hop artist k-os.
 It was released in Canada on October 10, 2006, and debuted at number 2 in music sales.
 The album was released worldwide on February 20, 2007.
 In the US, it reached number 152 on the Billboard 200 and number 5 on the Heatseekers.

-An expanded reissue of the album, titled Atlantis+, was released on May 3, 2024.
+The album was certified platinum by the CRIA, with sales of over 100,000 units in Canada.
+The album was nominated for Pop Album of the Year at the Juno Awards of 2007.
+In 2024, the album was reissued as Atlantis+ with four bonus tracks.